OpenCSGs/csghub-installer/docker-compose/README.md

 - **casdoor:** Responsible for user authentication and authorization, providing single sign-on (SSO) and multiple authentication methods.

 - **coredns:** Used to handle and resolve internal DNS resolution.

-- **fluentd:** A log collection and processing framework that aggregates and forwards application logs for easy analysis and monitoring.

 - **temporal:** Asynchronous task management service.